AntonZaiets/genesis_test/README.md

 While performing a task with files, I didn't notice any logic for saving files on the back end, so I used the DropBox API for this.
 The API key is automatically updated, so unfortunately, it will not be valid during your test.
 Please write to me in the telegram @quantumop to provide you with a valid key, you will only need to substitute it in the .env file.

-# ADR 0001: Improving Usability Through Intuitive and Accessible UI/UX Enhancements
+# ADR 0001: Improving usability through intuitive and accessible UI/UX